mwenge/iridisalpha/src/PATTERNS.md

 Here's the routine that draws the colorful stripes behind the title in the title screen.
 The character being drawn to each position in the screen is `$00`.
-If we look up the character set in charset.asm we see that it is 4 horizontal stripes.
-The routine repeats this charaacter across 7 lines.
+If we look up the character set in [`charset.asm`] we see that it is 4 horizontal stripes.
+The routine repeats this character across 7 lines.
 In addition it assigns a color to each line by writing the approprite value in the corresponding position of the C64's color ram (`$D800` - `$D8E7`).
 The color values are also given below.